Daniel Sturridge Biography

 Sturridge signed a four-year contract with Chelsea FC when his deal with Manchester City expired at the end of the 2008-09 season.

 Chelsea FC ended up paying £3.5m for Sturridge after the transfer fee was decided by an independent tribunal given the striker was under 24.

 He made his Blues debut as a substitute for Didier Drogba in a 3-1 win at Sunderland in the Premier League on 18 August 2009.

 Daniel’s first start came in a 4-0 win over Bolton Wanderers in the League Cup in October.

 Sturridge opened his Chelsea FC account with two goals in a 5-0 win over Watford in the FA Cup third round.
 Daniel went on to score against Preston and Everton in the latter rounds of the competition to help the Blues reach the final.

 He was an 89th-minute substitute in their 1-0 win over Portsmouth in the FA Cup final.

 Sturridge ended his first season at Chelsea FC with five goals in 20 appearances in all competition.

-He made his full UEFA Champions League debut against Slovakian team MSK Zilina in September 2010.
+He made his full Champions League debut against Slovakian team MSK Zilina in September 2010.
 Sturridge found the net in a 4-1 away win.

 Daniel scored in the return leg at Stamford Bridge to secure a 2-1 victory.